lloydtwum/alx-low_level_programming/0x00-hello_world/README.md

-this script prints exactly programming is like building a multilingual puzzle
+this  prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line